brastelcloud/redmine_basix/README.md

 This will permit for example to handle tickets for external customers and also to set the internal customer in case they don't use redmine.

-If the current user is a member of the project group, calls will go out as group call which means:
+If the current user is a member of the project with role 'developer', calls will go out as group call which means:
   - for external calls (calls to PSTN, fixed or mobile number) the group calling_number will be used
   - for internal calls (calls to other users) the group name should show up in the callee terminal (OBS: this is not ready yet).

-Otherwise if the current user is not a member of the project group:
+Otherwise if the current user is not a member of the project or doesn't have the role 'developer' in the project:
   - calling the phone_number will not be allowed (no phone icon will appear for it).
 This is because usually, the phone_number will be their own, but if it is not, non-members should not be allowed to call such numbers as they would impersonate a group member.
   - clicking on the icon near the person's name will make a call to the group, not to that person.
 This is because non-grup members should not be able to call group members.
 Instead they should always call the group.